Fighting Voter Suppression Schemes

-Voter caging is a practice of sending mass direct mailings to registered voters by non-forwardable mail, then compiling lists of voters, called “caging lists,” from the returned mail in order to formally challenge their right to vote on that basis alone.
-Other methods, such as database matching, have been used more recently to compile voter caging lists.
-The practice is used almost exclusively by officials or members of the Republican Party, local and national.
+Voter caging is the practice of sending mass direct mailings to registered voters by non-forwardable mail, then compiling lists of voters, called “caging lists,” from the returned mail in order to formally challenge their right to vote on that basis alone.
+Armed with no other evidence than returned mail, partisan operatives abuse state laws to file targeted mass challenges to voters.

 Although public awareness of voter caging is relatively new, partisans have engaged in the practice on state and nationwide levels since the 1950s, culminating in an unprecedented number of voter caging operations across the nation in 2004.
 These efforts put hundreds of thousands of eligible voters at risk in the 2004 election, and resulted in a number of lawsuits.

 Advanced Filters and Sorting

 U.S. Department of Justice submitted this statement of interest in NC NAACP v.
 NC SBOE, a case concerning wrongful purging of the voter rolls in North Carolina in violation of the National Voter Registration Act.
 Read more

 Today, the Voter Empowerment Act (VEA) was introduced in the House of Representatives.
 Estelle Rogers, legislative director for Project Vote,...
 Read more

 Today, the Voter Empowerment Act (VEA) was introduced in the House of Representatives.
 Estelle Rogers, legislative director for Project Vote, issued the following statement in support of this important legislation.
 Read more

 Project Vote Applauds Introduction of Bi-Partisan Bill to Restore the Protections of the Voting Rights Act

 Today, Congressmen James Sensenbrenner (R-WI) and John Conyers (D-MI), and Senate Judiciary Chairman Patrick Leahy (D-VT), introduced a bipartisan update to the Voting Rights Act.
 Read more